ashinkarov/cnn-futhark/paper/log.md

 # Major changes

+* We rewrote the introduction to more clearly reflect the context and intent behind our paper, as we also mentioned in our author response.

+* We added discussion of Paszke et al. to Related Work as requested in the conditional acceptance message.

 * We rewrote the beginning of Section 5, which fixed some unfortunate typos, and addressed the following comments of the reviewers: